Narfss/ParallaxEverywhere/README.md

 # Parallax Everywhere #

-Parallax everywhere (PEW) is a library with alternative android widgets with parallax effects.
+Parallax everywhere (PEW) is a library with alternative android widgets using parallax effects.

 ## Demo ##